 - New York, USA

 The most wasteful city in the world is New York!
 In 2011, it was the most populous city in the world and its then 34 million inhabitants created nearly 3 times the amount that the city in second position did.
 That year, 33.2 million metric tons were generated meaning that it had the most solid waste produced per capita in the world too.
+This article gave tips on how to manage waste in your home.

 New York was also the city that used the most energy and water in the world.